Weighing up the pros and cons of a return from agency to permanent social work practice can be tough.

 “I have this driver that I want to achieve my potential, and I didn’t think I was achieving my potential [with agency work].
 I had thought about it for a long time.
 I’ve also got a toddler now, so I’m not ashamed to say that I can’t be running around on visits at seven o’clock or writing a court report at midnight, it’s just not practical anymore!”

 If you're considering the switch back from agency social work to a permanent role, now is a great time to look at the bigger picture like Elena did.
 The benefits of career development, stability, job security and work-life balance often outweigh short-term financial gains.
+Discover why now may be the time to make the switch back to a permanent social work role.

 Find out more about working with Elena in Newham and view their current job opportunities.
 You can also contact Liam Barrell, Newham’s Workforce Programme Manager at liam.barrell@newham.gov.uk to discuss their offer for agency staff that would like to work in the borough.